 I love my slow cooker, though sometimes I forget about it all tucked away in the cabinet.
-I’ve been trying to bring it out more, and this is one of my favorites meals to make in it.
+I’ve been trying to bring it out more, and aside from my crockpot macaroni and cheese, this is one of my favorites meals to make in it.
 While this recipe uses pork ribs, I’m looking forward to trying these slow cooker braised short ribs too!

 Everyone has a favorite crock pot rib recipe, but if you don’t have one yet I encourage you to try this one.
 You’ll love me for it.